xydac/saleor-sdk/README.md

 seem redundant for the most use cases, but helps in sdk's local development, because it overcomes `npm`'s limitations regarding peer dependencies hoisting, explicitly telling webpack to always have one and only copy of `react`.

+## Modifications by xydac

+- Added Discounts to Order Details